beet-software/dorm/docs/docs/developer-guide/custom-engine.md

 manyToMany
 ```

 Each method receives readable sources and a callback that supplies a target ID or filter.
-Return the corresponding framework association type and `Join` result shape.
+Return the corresponding framework `Association` type and `Join` result shape.

 The relationship implementation must preserve the framework cardinality semantics: